sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 }
 ```

-This test is not even complete.
-We also need to reset the database after every test.
-Otherwise, the test will fail in its second run, as there will now be four invoices with an amount smaller than 100 stored in the database because the database persists data across the sessions&mdash;that's what databases are for.
+Note also the `dbConnection.resetDatabase();` that resets the database at the beginning of every test.
+This is a common thing to do in tests that involve databases, in order to avoid "old data" (i.e., data that was inserted by previous test cases) interfering with the current test.
 So far, we have never had to "clean up our mess" in test code, as all the objects we created were in-memory only and recreated between each test.

 {% hint style='tip'%}
 Did you notice the `assertThat...containsExactlyInAnyOrder` assertion we used?
 This ensures that the list contains exactly the objects we pass, and in any order.